dboehmer/Dancer2-Plugin-Swagger2/README.md

 You'll find the example files displayed above in the distribution and repository.

+# MIGRATING FROM DANCER1

+If you've been using Dancer1 before you might know [Dancer::Plugin::Swagger](https://metacpan.org/pod/Dancer::Plugin::Swagger).
+Please note that that module's workflow is completely different!
+It is about creating the spec from the app.
+The module described in this text is about reading the spec and creating parts of the app for you.

 # DEBUGGING

 To see some more debug messages on STDERR set environment variable `SWAGGER2_DEBUG`